What happens if I am arrested or stopped by the police but not charged?

 “What happens if I voluntarily surrender?
 Will I have to be arrested?”

 Another reason to have an attorney before an arrest is so that the lawyer can negotiate a voluntary surrender.
 You risk arrest and incarceration if a lawyer fails to negotiate an arrangement before the court issues a warrant.
 If you voluntarily self-surrender with your attorney, you drastically increase the odds of getting a very low or a personal bond.

 If you believe you can wait until you are charged and get a court-appointed attorney to help you, think again.
 You may sit in jail for a day or more (sometimes several days) until you see your court-appointed attorney.
 Your first contact with your lawyer will likely be when the court deputies walk you into court.
 Court-appointed attorneys do not come into the picture until the government files charges.
 Furthermore, a court-appointed lawyer is unlikely to know about you and the allegations before the court hearing, so they will not have any opportunity to prepare.

 If you call an attorney and they tell you to wait and call them back if you get charged, you do not want to work with that attorney; their advice leaves you unprotected.
-Top-rated, astute criminal defense attorneys know that you need to be protected even before being charged.
+Top-rated, astute criminal defense attorneys know you must be protected even before being charged.
 A good lawyer can do many things immediately to help you and mitigate potential charges.

 An Attorney Retained on a Pre-Charge Basis Can Obtain and Preserve Favorable Evidence